 You can find dress boots now in synthetic materials and even rubber to cut down the cost on them.

-The thing is, if you don’t absolutely need dress boots for competing, I woudn’t get them.
+The thing is, if you don’t absolutely need dress boots for competing, I wouldn’t get them.

-When I did buy dress boots for competitng, I did splurge on the expensive leather ones and they’ve lasted me a decade.
+When I did buy dress boots for competing, I splurged on the expensive leather ones and they’ve lasted me a decade.
 I would highly recommend you do the same.

-Rubber is a huge no for me and riding and if you’ve ever owned a pair of rubber rain boots you’ll totally understand why.
+Like I said above, rubber is a huge no for me and riding.
+If you’ve ever owned a pair of rubber rain boots you’ll totally understand why.
 Rubber doesn’t breathe at all and makes your feet super sweaty!
 Imagine riding on a hot day now…